K-12 Education Plan

 The school building must be a member of the community that remains opens offering a host of services.

 Student learning should not be, so classroom centered (especially in New York City which has so many places to visit).

 The school hours and days may need modification to better suit students and their families.

+Education ultimately determines a nation’s viability, and therefore, no investment is too large.
 We need to set our students up for success.
-As a mother of three very different children with different learning styles, including a son who is neurologically diverse and classified as a student with a disability, I have personally witnessed how poorly our education system is at identifying and recognizing the differences in student learning styles that can impact overall academic performance.
+As a mother of three very different children with different learning styles, including a son who is classified as a student with a disability, I have personally witnessed how poorly our education system is at identifying and recognizing the differences in student learning styles that can impact overall academic performance.

 Join Our Movement